EMG4/emg_processing/README.md

 ```
 python3 main_board.py -f [input_file] --p True
 ```
-To save the predictions to a file with labels:
+To save the predictions to a file with labels (intended to be run on a pc):
 ```
 python3 main_board.py -f [input_file] --w True
 ```